vezaynk/nginx-pagespeed/README.md

 Nonetheless, the entire process generates a lot of files in the working directory, so I will have to insist on you creating a new working directory for sake of the preservation of your sanity.

-The first thing to do is to get your hands on the Pagespeed Module and NGINX itself:
+The first thing to do is to get your hands on the the NGINX source from Debian, Pagespeed from Apache and prepare it for use:

 ```bash
 git clone https://salsa.debian.org/nginx-team/nginx.git